-The following excerpt from Charles Rene Billuart’s celebrated book, Summa S. Thomae, explains that heretical prelates retain their jurisdiction, unless a declaratory sentence has been issued by the proper authorities, or the prelate has openly left the Church.
-And to be clear, he doesn't say such prelates legally retain their office, yet lose jurisdiction (which is the position of Bishop Sanborn), but states that they retain their jurisdiction.
-Billuart also refutes a common Sedevacantist error which maintains the Catholics are forbidden to receive the sacraments from undeclared heretics – that is, heretical clerics who are being tolerated by the Church.
-This is founded on his teaching that they retain their jurisdiction.
+The following excerpt from Charles Rene Billuart’s celebrated book, Summa S. Thomae, explains that heretical prelates retain their jurisdiction until declaratory sentence has been issued by the proper authorities, or the prelate openly leaves the Church.
+He does not say they legally retain their office, yet lose their jurisdiction (which is the position of Bishop Sanborn), but that they retain their jurisdiction.
+Billuart also refutes the common Sedevacantist error that Catholics are forbidden to receive the sacraments from undeclared heretics - that is, heretics who are being tolerated by the Church.

 Secunda Secundae, 4th Dissertation: On the Vices Opposed to Faith.

 "I say that manifest heretics, unless they are denounced by name, or themselves depart from the Church, retain their jurisdiction and validly absolve.
 This is proved by the Bull of Martin V, Ad evitanda scandala, [which reads thus]: